Romanova-ej/Multivariate-data-analysis/README.md

 4. "Discriminant analysis and classification".
 The data is the result of a chemical analysis of three different kinds of red wine grown in Italy.
 Variables are different chemical indicators.
 5. "Clustering".
 The different approaches to clustering wine dataset are considered.

-The reports were made for presentation at the corresponding course in St. Petersburg State University.
+The reports were made for presentation at the corresponding master's course at St. Petersburg State University.